 Many actors and other performers experience stage fright.
 What are some of the feelings and thinking that drive this anxiety?

-For some performers, their inexperience can lead to insecurity, but a number of people report these feelings even after establishing themselves for years as accomplished artists.
+For some performers, their inexperience can lead to insecurity, but a number of people report these feelings even after establishing themselves for years as accomplished actors, musicians and other artists.

 Elisabeth Moss has said: “I don’t like public speaking, and I get a little bit of stage fright.
 My knees and hands will shake.